Brushing Your Cat’s Teeth

 When should I brush my cat's teeth?

 Like us, cats need daily dental care to help decrease plaque and prevent tartar accumulation.
-Teaching your cat to accept the brushing of their teeth will take some training, but it will be relatively easy once they become accustomed to the process.
+Teaching your cat to accept you brushing their teeth will take some training, but it will be relatively easy once they become used to the process.
 Daily brushing is most beneficial and will help to establish a routine.
-Brushing a minimum of 3 times a week is helpful if your schedule cannot accommodate daily brushing.
+Brushing three times a week is the minimum recommendation to help remove plaque and prevent tartar accumulation.

 "It is best to teach your cat to accept brushing while she is still a kitten."

-What steps do I need to follow to teach my cat to accept tooth brushing?
+What steps should I follow to teach my cat to accept tooth brushing?

-In order to be successful brushing your cat’s teeth, it is important to make it a positive experience for both of you.
+To be successful in brushing your cat’s teeth, you must make it a positive experience for both of you.
 For the best results, follow these steps:

-• For the first few lessons, it is a good idea to rub the cotton swab along only a few teeth rather than the whole mouth, especially if your cat is unsure or nervous about the process.
+- For the first few lessons, rub the cotton swab along only a few teeth rather than the whole mouth, especially if your cat is unsure or nervous about the process.

-• Once your cat is completely used to you rubbing her teeth with a cotton swab, it’s time to start using a toothbrush (see below).
+- Once your cat is completely used to you rubbing her teeth with a cotton swab, it’s time to start using a toothbrush.

 What type of toothbrush should I use?